semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Pip 20.2 -> 20.3.3

-To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+To learn more about this image, check our [Ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of December 21, 2020
 **(Improved) macOS Xcode 12 image update**
-**(Removed)** Xcode 12.0 and Xcode 12.0.1 are no longer supported on the [macOS Xcode 12](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-12-image/) image.
+**(Removed)** Xcode 12.0 and Xcode 12.0.1 are no longer supported in the [macOS Xcode 12](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-12-image/) image.
 **(New)** Xcode 12.3 was added to the image.
 **(Updated)** Updated packages: